waseem-medhat/website/content/post/rstudio-shortcuts-my-favorite.md

 # Running code

-Sending code to the console is something any full-time R programmer does hundreds of times a day.
-Imagine how much time and pain is saved if you use a shortcut instead of selecting a number of lines with the mouse and click the "Run" button time and time again.
+Sending code to from the editor to the console is something any full-time R programmer does hundreds of times a day.
+Imagine how much time (and pain) is saved if you use a shortcut instead of selecting a number of lines with the mouse and click the "Run" button time and time again.
 The shortcut is smart enough to run the whole paragraph if it is a `dplyr` pipeline or `ggplot2` paragraph.

 - `Ctrl+Enter` runs current line or multi-line statement.

 There is one extra trick, though.
 This shortcut runs the paragraph and moves the cursor to the next line/paragraph.
 This might be slightly annoying if you are tweaking a single parameter and re-running the code multiple times.
-RStudio has a variant of the shortcut that doesn't move the cursor, but this shortcut is not bounded to any keys.
+RStudio has a variant of the shortcut that doesn't move the cursor, but this shortcut is unbound.
 So, you can go to the RStudio settings and bind it to whatever key combination you like.

 # Completion

-RStudio's completion engine is really powerful, and I consider it one of the best features of RStudio.
+RStudio's completion engine is really powerful, and I think it is one of the best features of RStudio.
 It is already available for use out of the box, but I tweaked some settings to make it even faster.